segmentstream-com/segmentstream-com.github.io/_docs/datastreams/index.md

 3. Go through setting up flow depending on the selected data stream
 ![Set up BigQuery data stream](/img/datastreams/data-stream-setup.png)

-4. Use generated to code on your website, mobile App or server depending on the requirements
+4. Use **Snippet code** on your website, mobile App or server depending on the requirements
 ![Use code of BigQuery data stream](/img/datastreams/data-stream-snippet.png)